UW Bioengineering Undergraduate Admissions

 UW Bioengineering’s prerequisites are fairly standard courses.
 Students should look for the following:

 - AMATH 301: Beginning scientific computing using MatLab.
 Courses in C, C++, and Java do not substitute for this requirement but are recommended courses and may count for Approved Engineering Electives.
+Please note that this course is offered at UW in summer quarter (MATH 125 prerequisite).
+Everett Community College offers an online equivalent at least once a year (contact the college for details).

 - BIOEN 215: Introduction to engineering design using Bioengineering problems as examples.
 This course may be taken after transfer.